 2. Invest in local nonprofits responding to the disaster.

 Local nonprofits are vital to disaster recovery but often lack the capacity to fundraise on a global scale.
 This means local nonprofits receive a much smaller share of charitable donations (a mere 2-3% of overall humanitarian funding).
 Your donation to a reliable local nonprofit will strengthen the disaster-affected community and boost the local economy, helping survivors become more resilient to future disasters.
 Local nonprofits will be there long after the news cameras leave, and they understand their community’s needs better than anyone else.
-You can find vetted, local nonprofits responding to global disasters through the Disaster Recovery Network at GlobalGiving, Charity Navigator, or the Center for International Disaster Information.
+You can find vetted, local nonprofits responding to global disasters through the Disaster Recovery Team at GlobalGiving, Charity Navigator, or the Center for International Disaster Information.

 3. Do not rush to volunteer.